sidmani/dfr/README.md

 ```
 The resulting matrix will rotate the coordinate frame such that the positive Z-axis points to the desired location.
 The advantage of this method is that once the axes are rotated, we no longer need to worry about rotating anything.

-Next, we construct a grid of rays aiming from the positive Z-axis (which is now rotated correctly)
+Next, we construct a grid of rays aiming from the positive Z-axis (which is now rotated correctly).
 ```python
 # construct a grid of rays viewing the origin from the camera
 # axes is a batch x 3 x 3 tensor representing the bases of the rotated coordinate frames